Kunal-Somani/Kunal-Somani/README.md

 ---

 Pre-final year undergrad working at the intersection of robotics, computer vision, and autonomous systems.
-I build things that run on actual hardware — multimodal ML pipelines, edge AI systems, agentic backends, and production-grade open-source tooling.
+I build things that run on actual hardware: multimodal ML pipelines, edge AI systems, agentic backends, and production-grade open-source tooling.

 **Open Source:** Merged contributor at JdeRobot/RoboticsAcademy with 16 PRs.
 Fixed deployment script bugs in `run_academy.sh` and `develop_academy.sh`, refactored the Hardware Abstraction Layer, resolved an FP16 precision crash in the Object Detection pipeline, and added 52 unit tests across 5 test classes.